littolani/Touhou11/README.md

 * **MSG:** Character dialogue and cutscenes.
 * **STD:** Background stage effects.

-### The "Big Switch" Problem

-These VMs are implemented as massive functions containing switch statements with hundreds of cases (opcodes).
-Hooking these directly is difficult due to their size and complexity.

-### ImGui Step-Debugger

 To facilitate reverse engineering these scripts, we are integrating an **ImGui/D3D9 Overlay**.
 This acts as a visual step-debugger for the game's internal VMs.

 **Features:**